Moyna Macgill: Family

+MacGill was born Charlotte Lilian McIldowie in Belfast on 10 December 1895 to William McIldowie (a solicitor) and Elizabeth Jane McIldowie (nee Mageean) of 42 Eglantine Avenue.

 MacGill's daughter Angela Lansbury, after having featured in a number of musicals from 1940 to the 1960s, would become a popular stage and film actress in her own right, starring in the long-running television series Murder, She Wrote.

 In 1935, Edgar Lansbury died of stomach cancer, a year after publishing a biography of his father George.
 Macgill began an affair with Scotsman Leckie Forbes, a former colonel with the British Army in India.
 The two moved their respective families to a house in Hampstead, but Macgill soon discovered Forbes' military career had made him a staunch disciplinarian who ruled the household like a tyrant.

 When the opportunity to take her children to the U.S. presented itself just prior to The Blitz, she spirited them away under cover of night.
 She never spoke to Forbes again.
 In New York City, Macgill was unable to work in movies or on the stage, not having a work visa, and she took to presenting dramatic readings at private schools for income.

 In 1942, she was invited to join a troupe that was rehearsing Noël Coward's Tonight at 8.30 for a touring production designed to raise funds for the Royal Canadian Air Force.
 She accepted, and when the company finished the run in Vancouver, she headed to Hollywood to seek work there.
 She soon sent for Angela, and eventually, the twins and the family settled in Laurel Canyon.